 Delivery will take place in your LDRP room unless a Cesarean birth is necessary.
 All the needed equipment for you and your baby will be brought to the room.
 Our LDRP rooms allow your baby to be born into a family centered environment with the most advanced technology.

-Your obstetrician, nurse and husband or support person will be in the room helping and caring for you during the birth.
-Consult your physician if you wish to have anyone else present.
+Your obstetrician or midwife, nurse and husband or support person will be in the room helping and caring for you during the birth.
+Consult your provider if you wish to have anyone else present.

 Can my baby stay in the room with me?